 Lisa Landman earned her doctorate in psychology from Fordham University in 2005.
 One of the reasons why Lisa pursued psychology is due to her interest in helping others.
 Throughout her life, Lisa has spent time helping the most vulnerable populations of society which includes animals.
 She and her husband have rescued six different dogs over the years, and Lisa volunteers with the Special Olympics.
 Lisa particularly cares about adults with disabilities since they’re a population that tends to face increased vulnerability as they age.

-Recently, Lisa Landman worked as a Residential Coordinator at Bishop Grady Villas which describes itself as a “place where adults with disabilities are able to thrive and achieve their dreams” (Bishop Grady Villas Homepage).
+Previously in her career, Lisa Landman worked as a Residential Coordinator at Bishop Grady Villas which describes itself as a “place where adults with disabilities are able to thrive and achieve their dreams” (Bishop Grady Villas Homepage).
 The best part of working at Bishop Grady was getting to know the residents.
 Lisa found each resident to be an amazing person with a huge heart, a caring attitude, and a wonderful personality.
 She particularly admired the residents’ attitudes toward life.
 Even with their daily struggles, they approached each day with optimism.

 The most difficult aspect of working at Bishop Grady Villas was the lack of funding.
 A large amount of the residents are on the waitlist to receive benefits from the government which Lisa Landman finds unacceptable.
 If the residents can’t get government assistance, then their families must pay for them to live there.
 Sadly, there are many adults like the residents of Bishop Grady Villas who don’t have families to help them receive the sort of attention and care they need.
 This unfortunate reality is one of the reasons why Lisa is motivated to assist adults with disabilities as much as possible.